Stanley Nyagah: Career

 He founded the Kenya Accountants and Secretaries National Examinations Board (KASNEB) in 1969 and served as its pioneer secretary.

 In the 1970s he worked as a senior deputy permanent secretary in the Office of the President in the Directorate of Personnel Management.
 He was an authority in local government and public policy/finance.

 Upon retirement in 1988, he cultivated his coffee estates, particularly the 'Rûiru 11' variety of the Arabica coffee plant.
 Nyagah processed the coffee beans at his mill which he then supplied to the Kenya Planters' Cooperative Union at Sagana.
 He was a dairy farmer and reared Friesian, Jersey and Guernsey cows.

+Personal life

+Nyagah was married to Jane Nyagah, with whom he had six children.

+Death

-Nyagah died in 2005 following a period of infirmity.
+Stanley Nyagah died in 2005 after a period of infirmity.

-He is survived by his widow Jane and, 6 children.